-The University of Hawai'i (UH) is a postsecondary education system composed of 10 campuses throughout the 50th state.
-In addition to the flagship campus at Manoa, the UH system includes UH Hilo, a four-year campus located on the island of Hawai'i, and UH West O'ahu, a four-year campus located on the leeward side of O'ahu.
-There are four UH Community College campuses on O'ahu (Honolulu Community College, Kapi'olani Community College, Leeward Community College, and Windward Community College) and one on each of three neighbor islands (UH Maui College, Kaua'i Community College, and Hawai'i Community College), making college classes accessible and affordable in easing the transition from high school to college for many students.
+The University of Hawai‘i (UH) is a postsecondary education system composed of 10 campuses throughout the 50th state.
+In addition to the flagship campus at Manoa, it includes the 3,000-student UH Hilo on the island of Hawai‘i and the smaller UH West O‘ahu, which offers an upper division program, on the leeward side of O‘ahu.
+There are four UH Community College campuses on O‘ahu and one each on Maui, Kaua‘i, and Hawai‘i, making college classes accessible and affordable and easing the transition from high school to college for many students.

 The mission of the UH system is to provide quality college and university education and training; create knowledge through research and scholarship; provide service through extension, technical assistance, and training; contribute to the cultural heritage of the community; and respond to state needs.
 The campuses, organized under one board, differentially emphasize instruction, research, and service.
 The system’s special distinction is found in its Hawaiian, Asian, and Pacific orientation and international leadership role.
 Core values bind the system together: Hawai‘i’s gracious spirit of aloha; collaboration and respect; academic freedom and intellectual vigor; institutional integrity and service; access, affordability, and excellence; active learning and discovery; diversity, fairness, and equity; leveraged technology; Hawaiian and Asian-Pacific advantage; innovation and empowerment; accountability and fiscal integrity; and malama‘aina sustainability.

-The UH seal contains a torch and a book titled Malamalama in the center of a circular map of the Pacific, surrounded by the state motto, Ua mau ke ea o ka 'aina i ka pono ("The life of the land is perpetuated in righteousness").
-The UH motto, inscribed in both the Hawaiian and English languages on Founders' Gate at UH Manoa is Maluna a'e o na lahui a pau ke ola o ke kanaka ("Above all nations is humanity").
-The motto is reflected in the ethnic diversity of UH students: 24.2 percent Hawaiian or part Hawaiian, 19.5 percent Caucasian, 9.8 percent Japanese, 12.5 percent Filipino, 4.5 percent Chinese, 12.0 percent mixed ethnicity, and 17.5 percent other.
+The UH seal contains a torch and a book titled Malamalama in the center of a circular map of the Pacific, surrounded by the state motto, Ua mau ke ea o ka ‘aina i ka pono (“The life of the land is perpetuated in righteousness”).
+The UH motto, inscribed in both the Hawaiian and English languages on Founders’ Gate at UH Manoa is Maluna a‘e o na lahui a pau ke ola ke kanaka (“Above all nations is humanity”).
+The motto is reflected in the ethnic diversity of UH students: 22 percent Caucasian, 16 percent Japanese, 13 percent Filipino, 13 percent Hawaiian or part Hawaiian, 6 percent Chinese, and 30 percent other.

-UH governance is vested in the Board of Regents, appointed by the governor of Hawai'i and confirmed by the State Legislature.
+UH governance is vested in the Board of Regents, appointed by the governor of Hawai‘i.
 The regents in turn appoint a president of the UH.